-• You must be logged in as a user with cluster-admin privileges on all clusters.

-- You must ensure that the same MTC version is installed on all clusters. - You must add the clusters and the replication repository to the MTC web console. - If you want to use the move data copy method to migrate a persistent volume (PV), the source and target clusters must have uninterrupted network access to the remote volume. - If you want to use direct image migration, the MigCluster custom resource manifest of the source cluster must specify the exposed route of the internal image registry.
+- You must be logged in as a user with cluster-admin privileges on all clusters. - You must ensure that the same MTC version is installed on all clusters. - You must add the clusters and the replication repository to the MTC web console. - If you want to use the move data copy method to migrate a persistent volume (PV), the source and target clusters must have uninterrupted network access to the remote volume. - If you want to use direct image migration, you must specify the exposed route to the image registry of the source cluster.
+This can be done by using the MTC web console or by updating the MigCluster custom resource manifest.